 - 14.2 As indicated in Keeping Children Safe in Education, 'a child going missing from education is a potential indicator of abuse or neglect'.
-All staff should be aware that children going missing, particularly repeatedly, may act as a vital warning sign of a range of safeguarding possibilities.
+All staff should be aware that children going missing may act as a vital warning sign of a range of safeguarding possibilities.
+Equally children being absent from education for prolonged periods and/or on repeat occasions may act as a vital warning sign to a range of safeguarding neglect, child sexual and child criminal exploitation particularly county lines.
 This may include abuse and neglect(potentially sexual abuse or child criminal exploitation).
-It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of FGM or forced marriage. - 14.3 Early intervention is necessary to identify any underlying safeguarding risk and to help prevent the risks of the child going missing in future. - 14.4 Staff working within the College know and implement the College's policy on Missing Children actively search for children who are missing, including working with the police where appropriate.
+It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of FGM or forced marriage. - 14.3 Early intervention is necessary to identify any underlying safeguarding risk and to help prevent the risks of the child going missing in future. - 14.4 Staff working within the College know and implement the College's policy on Missing Children actively search for children who are reported as missing, including working with the police where appropriate.
 Any child subject to a Multi-Agency Child Protection Plan who is missing without satisfactory explanation will be reported to their Key Social Worker as soon as possible and within two days in any case. - 14.5 Staff will monitor pupils' attendance and will inform senior staff who in turn will be in touch with the local children's services for pupils who are regularly absent from College or have missed 10 school days or more without permission. - 14.6 The College will notify the local authority when a pupil of school age is to be deleted from the admission register. - 14.7 Where reasonably possible, the College will hold more than one emergency contact number for each pupil.